0xosamaa/chat-app-react-native-ts/README.md

 $ npm install
 ```
 ## Usage
-Now that you have 2 folders, 1 for the client and 1 for the server you need to have 1 command line interfaces for each directory and have the following commands running simultaneously:
+Now that you have 2 folders, 1 for the client and 1 for the server you need to have 1 command line interface for each directory and have the following commands running simultaneously:

 ### Serving the client app